-There might be several reasons why you have ended up on this blog post.
+There might be several reasons you need to check the Bitlocker encryption status, and you have landed on this blog post:

 What is Bitlocker?